Leader,

 For detailed information on the required courses in this concentration, consult the SFU Calendar.

-Learn how to enhance this concentration.
+Learn how to plan this concentration.

 Management Information Systems